-(1) Approximately \$0.7 million of this distribution associated with the Redeemed Units was paid on April 3, 2023.
+(1) Approximately \$0.7 million of this distribution was associated with the Redeemed Units was and paid on April 3, 2023 July 3, 2023.

-(2) This distribution was declared in [April](#) July 2023 and will be paid to unitholders of record as of [April 28, 2023](#), July 31, 2023.
+(2) This distribution was declared in July October 2023 and will be paid to unitholders of record as of July 31, 2023 October 31, 2023

-As a result of the one-time Rate Reset Election made by the holders of the Class A Convertible Preferred Units on the election date, Election Date, the annual distribution rate for the Class A Convertible Preferred Units increased from 8.75% to 11.24%, applicable for future quarterly distributions declared and payable, beginning with the quarter ended December 31, 2022.
+As a result of the one-time Rate Reset Election made by the holders of the Class A Convertible Preferred Units on the Election Date, the annual distribution rate for the Class A Convertible Preferred Units increased from 8.75% to 11.24%, applicable for future quarterly distributions declared and payable, beginning with the quarter ended December 31, 2022.